Actively Recruiting

 You may qualify if you...

-• Patients implanted with a single/dual-chamber pacemaker or a CRT-P with LBBAP lead connected to RV port
+• Patients implanted with a single-chamber, dual-chamber pacemaker, or CRT-P with LBBAP lead connected to the right ventricle port

-• Implanted device can provide at least 3-channel real-time intracardiac electrogram
+• Implanted device capable of providing at least 3-channel real-time intracardiac electrograms

 Not Eligible